Trip Planner

 Acclimatization day at Khare Camp and Pre-climbing training up to Mera Base Camp

 This is the day to take a break from walking and climbing to ensure proper altitude acclimatization.
-The expert guides and sherpas will give fundamental training and climbing skills and give you a brief description of the climbing equipment.
+The expert guides and sherpas will provide fundamental training and instruction in climbing skills, as well as a brief overview of the necessary climbing equipment.
+Climbing high and sleeping low is considered a good way to acclimate your body, reducing the likelihood of altitude sickness problems during your trip.
+Today, we will also have basic training to prepare ourselves better for the Mera Peak climb.

 Maximum Altitude